Mining Giants Vale, BHP Propose $25 Bn Settlement Over Brazil Dam Collapse - UrduPoint

 Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) Mining giants Vale and BHP have proposed paying a nearly $25 billion settlement over a 2015 dam collapse in Brazil that killed 19 people and flooded dozens of towns, Vale said Monday.

-The companies proposed a payment of 127 billion reais or nearly $25 billion Dollars to repair damage in one of the country's worst environmental disasters, the Brazilian firm said in a statement.
+The companies proposed a payment of 127 billion reais, or nearly $25 billion Dollars, for a "definitive repair" of damages in one of the country's worst environmental disasters, the Brazilian firm said in a statement.

-The amount included more than $7 billion already spent on repairs and compensation, it added.
+The amount included more than $7 billion already spent on repairs and compensation for about 430,000 affected people, it added.

 The tragedy in the southeastern town of Mariana unleashed a torrent of nearly 40 million cubic meters of highly toxic mining waste sludge, killing 19 people, flooding 39 towns and leaving more than 600 people homeless.